Type the code from the image

 SEO and content go hand in hand.
 As Google’s algorithms become more powerful at detecting a brand’s authority over its industry-related topics, it’s more important than ever for your content to be part of your SEO strategy.

 When building your SEO content strategy, your first step is research which keywords are most valuable.
 Not many companies take the time to see what keywords have value in their industry.
 This research helps guide what language to use in your content to make sure you have a better chance of showing up on the first page of search with your site and articles.
 Looking at high search volume is effective, but this research will also tell you what language your potential customers are using to search your services and industry.
 You might believe you have the vernacular down, but keywords will confirm or deny this.
 Then make sure you use those words in your content, page meta descriptions and titles, and even your homepage.
-To dive into building your own keyword lists, check out my previous blog post.

 One struggle that many of our clients have is just building that bank of article ideas they can reach into when they need content.
 We have done this brainstorm here at Flywheel as well as with our clients, and we have a few key takeaways: